A variety of employers value the scientific, analytical and problem-solving skills developed by microbiology graduates

-Pre-entry experience in a laboratory is useful if you're thinking of a science-based career.
-Some degree courses include a year's work placement undertaking scientific research in industry, a government research laboratory or another relevant organisation.
+Pre-entry experience in a laboratory is useful if you're thinking of a career in science or academia.
+Some degrees include a year's work placement undertaking scientific research in industry, a government research laboratory or another relevant organisation.

 Search for placements and find out more about work experience and internships.

 Microbiology overlaps with other areas of biology such as genetics, molecular biology and immunology.
-This means there are opportunities for a microbiology-related career in a wide range of sectors.
-Typical employers include:
+This means there are opportunities for a microbiology-related career in a range of sectors.
+You could be employed within:

 - healthcare organisations such as the NHS and private hospitals

 - environmental organisations

-- industry - food and drink, petroleum, pharmaceuticals, toiletries, water and biotechnology companies
+- industry - for example, food and drink, petroleum, pharmaceuticals, toiletries, water and biotechnology companies

 - forensic science laboratories